thanoschalkiotis/thanoschalkiotis.github.io/content/docs/data/data-basics/types-of-data.md

   - OLAP for multidimensional analysis

 #### Unstructured Data

+Unstructured data, which comprises most of the data generated, includes text, rich media, and scientific data.
+It is challenging to analyze with traditional methods and requires significant preprocessing.
+Technologies for analysis include NLP for text, computer vision for images, and speech recognition for audio.

 - Estimated to comprise 80-90% of all data
 - Types:
   - Text (e.g., emails, social media posts)